jameskolean/gatsby-jameskolean-tech/_data/pages/index/index.md

 ---
 template: Page
-title: My Digital Garden
+title: Digital Workshop
-description: A place to organize and share my software development interests.
+description: My place for Demo Applications and Posts that I want to refer to later.
-heroBackground: /assets/white-wall-unsplash.jpg
+heroBackground: /assets/tools-on-wood-unsplash.jpg
 ---

 ##About Me##